simonlaroche/akkadotnet-cluster-workshop/README.md

 ##### Known Issues
 This sample is currently affected by https://github.com/akkadotnet/akka.net/issues/3414, so you will need to explicitly delete the MongoDb container (not just stop it - DELETE it) every time you restart this Docker cluster from scratch.
 We're working on fixing that issue and should have a patch for it shortly.

+### Testing with Minicube on Ubuntu 18.04

+Install kubectl and minicube following these instructions https://kubernetes.io/docs/tasks/tools/install-minikube/ with Virtual Box.

+Start your minikube using this command.
+The http proxy env variable is necessary in order the access the dashboard and the extra config is necessary in order the make the dns service available for our pods:

+`sudo minikube start --vm-driver=virtualbox --extra-config=kubelet.resolv-conf=/run/systemd/resolve/resolv.conf`

+In order to use local docker images to avoid uploading to a repository the docker environment variables must be overriden to use the minicube docker:

+`eval $(minikube docker-env)`